dgbailey/mixedModels/README.md

 By estimating the standard errors, we obtain a measure of uncertainty associated with the estimated coefficients.
 These standard errors are then used in various statistical procedures, such as hypothesis testing and constructing confidence intervals, to make statistical inferences about the population parameters and assess the significance of the estimated relationships.

-## Constant variance vs. correlated resituals
+## Constant variance vs. correlated residuals

 Constant variance and independence of residuals are related but distinct concepts in regression analysis.